Frequently Asked Questions

 Automatic Investment Program (“AIP”)

 Participating in the AIP is an opportunity to ‘automatically’ invest your savings into additional units in the Fund.
 It is an arrangement where you give the Responsible Entity authority to direct debit your nominated bank account for an agreed monthly amount, and have that money applied towards the purchase of new units in the Fund at the prevailing unit price.
-The monthly AIP amount is up to you to set, but the minimum is $250.
+The monthly AIP amount is up to you to set, but the amount needs to be a minimum of $250, up to a maximum of $5,000.
 Your specified amount will be deducted from your participating financial institution account on the 21st day of each month (or next business day if the 21st falls on a public holiday or weekend).
+From 1 June 2024, the contribution fee on AIP investments was reduced to 0%.
+The Responsible Entity reserves the right to increase the contribution fee at a later date provided at least 30 days’ notice is provided of its intention to do so.

 Find out more about the AIP, including the AIP Application Forms, here.